Renziori/Renziori/README.md

 >> I AM A VERY AWKWARD PERSON.!
 PLS BE BARE WITH MY WEIRD BEHAVIOR! [freaky]
 >>
->> please DO NOT MAKE JOKE ABOUT MY IRL LOOKS UNLESS YOU'RE A FRIEND THAT I AM COMF ENOUGH.
+>> please DO NOT MAKE JOKE ABOUT MY IRL LOOKS UNLESS YOU'RE A FRIEND THAT I AM COMF ENOUGH.🩸
 >>
->> I CAN'T DEAL WITH ~~RACIST~~ JOKES UNLESS YOU'RE MY FRIEND! .
+>> I CAN'T DEAL WITH ~~RACIST~~ JOKES UNLESS YOU'RE MY FRIEND!, 💉.
 >>
 「random behavior you should know 」

 >>
 >>
 >> .
 WHEN YOU'RE INTERACT WITH ME A WHILE WITH OTHERS ALSO IF I WENT QUIET AND JUST TYPE SOME LIKE ".. ? " & "oh" OR JUST MOVE AWAY.
-THAT MAY MEAN I HAD GOTTEN UPSET.
+THAT MAY MEAN I HAD GOTTEN UPSET.🩸
 >>
->>Also if I doesn't answer you  though I wasn't offtab  this may mean I had been uncomf with you  please stay away from me if I do that or either I just didn't know.
+>>Also if I doesn't answer you  though I wasn't offtab  this may mean I had been uncomf with you  please stay away from me if I do that or either I just didn't know.💊

 . 【."ah hey! .
 I guess this is the **end-.**】